jimbojw/karmarank/content/14-conclusion.md

 They were not gaslighting you to be malicious.
 They were soothing you to keep you functional.

 The business saw that you, the Engineer, responded to words of affirmation.
-They saw that you were willing to trade high-value Intellectual Property for a "Good Job!" from a manager or skip.
-Rationally, the Firm paid you in the currency you were willing to accept: **Validation.**
+They saw that you were willing to trade high-value Intellectual Property for a kudos from a manager or skip.
+Rationally, the Firm paid you in the cheapest currency you were willing to accept: **Validation.**

 The Firm is not your enemy.
 The Firm is an amoral mirror.
 It issues what you demand in proportion to what _value_ you produce.
 If you demand praise, they will pay you in praise.
 If you demand Status, they will pay you in Status.